timfulker/musobuddy/replit.md

 Unparseable message workflow: Streamlined approach where "Reply" button automatically converts unparseable messages to "dateless bookings" with proper booking IDs for conversation continuity.
 Removed manual "Convert to Booking" button.
 Added "Date TBC" filter on bookings page to manage inquiry-stage bookings without dates.
 Booking re-processing: Manual "select and fix" approach where user selects specific bookings to re-process using checkboxes, then clicks "Re-process Selected" in bulk actions toolbar.
 User prefers manual control over which bookings gets AI re-processing rather than automatic detection of problematic bookings.
 Extract details from messages: Manual "Extract Details" button on client replies in conversations.
 Shows review dialog with append/replace options for each field.
 Notes default to append mode while other fields default to replace.
 Shows preview of final value for append operations.
 User values safety with full review before applying changes.
-Bookings page sort persistence: Sort criteria (field and direction) are saved to localStorage and restored when returning to bookings page, providing intuitive UX where users don't need to re-select their preferred sort order after editing bookings.
+Bookings page sort persistence: Sort criteria (field and direction) are saved to localStorage and restored when returning to bookings page, providing intuitive UX where users doesn't need to re-select their preferred sort order after editing bookings.
 Booking summary gig sheets: New "Summary" button on booking cards opens comprehensive gig information in new tab with print-friendly layout.
 Organized by categories (Event Details, Venue Information, Client Information, Financial Details, Setup & Performance, Notes) and only displays populated fields.
 Includes optional Google Maps integration for venue location.
 Conversation window original inquiry: Original client inquiry (stored in originalEmailContent field) displays as the first message in conversation threads with distinctive green styling and "Original Inquiry" badge.
 Provides complete conversation context from initial contact through all subsequent messages.
 Conversation to booking navigation: "Edit Booking" button added to conversation header for easy navigation from conversation history to booking form.
 Provides quick access to edit booking details while viewing client conversations.